AtahanKocc/Awesome-Javascript-Interview/README.md

  A: If
 </details>

-## Question 22:What is the output of the below code?
+## Question 22: What is the output of the below code?

 ``` javascipt
 let count = 10;